I am a writer, mom of two young children, and public health professional with over 15 years' experience.

 Why were first class passengers more likely to survive than second or third class passengers?

 Many factors contributed to first class passengers having a better chance of getting off the Titanic alive, but by far the greatest was the physical structure of the ship itself.
 Titanic had 11 decks, eight of which were used by passengers.
 The top deck had all of the boat’s first class amenities, such as a promenade, restaurants, a gymnasium, squash court, swimming pool, cafe, and reading room.
-Importantly, this top deck also held all of the ship’s lifeboats.
+Most importantly, this top deck also held all of the ship’s lifeboats.
 The next level down were the first class passenger cabins.
-As the deck levels descended, so did the class of the passengers, with most third class passengers and crew occupying a deck 5 levels lower than the first class passengers.
+As the deck levels descended, so did the class of the passengers, with most third class passengers and crew occupying a deck five levels lower than the first class passengers.
 Passengers from lower classes were not allowed on to certain parts of the ship, including the top deck where the lifeboats were.

 When Titanic hit the iceberg, first class passengers were physically closer to the lifeboats than their second and third class counterparts, giving them quicker access to these life-saving devices.
 In fact, the poorer the passenger, the farther away they were from the lifeboats.
 Navigating the ship’s many levels was also somewhat challenging, so the passengers lower down had a harder time finding their way to the top.
-And, since second and third class passengers were not allowed onto the first class areas of the boats (where the lifeboats were), they did not know where they were and could not find them as easily.
+Since second and third class passengers were not allowed onto the first class areas of the boats (where the lifeboats were), they did not know where they were and could not find them as easily.

 Case in Point